Frances Hodgson Burnett: Return to England

-In 1887 Burnett traveled to England for Queen Victoria's Golden Jubilee, which became the first of yearly transatlantic trips from the United States to England.
+In 1887, Burnett traveled to England for Queen Victoria's Golden Jubilee, which became the first of yearly transatlantic trips from the United States to England.
 Accompanied by her sons, she visited tourist attractions such as Madame Tussaud's Wax Museum in London.
-In her rented rooms she continued the Tuesday evening salon and soon attracted visitors, meeting Stephen Townsend for the first time.
+In her rented rooms, she continued the Tuesday evening salon and soon attracted visitors, meeting Stephen Townsend for the first time.
 Despite her busy schedule, she felt ill from the heat and the crowds of tourists, spending protracted periods in bed.
 With her sons, she moved on to spend the winter in Florence, where she wrote The Fortunes of Philippa Fairfax, the only book to be published in England but not in the United States.
 That winter Sara Crewe or What Happened at Miss Minchin's was published in the United States.
 She would go on to make Sara Crewe into a stage play, and later rewrite the story into A Little Princess.
 In 1888, Burnett returned to Manchester, where she leased a large home off Cromwell Road, had it decorated, and then turned it over to cousins to run as a boarding house, after which she moved to London, where she again took rooms, enjoyed the London season, and prepared Phyllis for production, a stage adaptation of The Fortunes of Philippa Fairfax.
 When the play ran she was disappointed by the bad reviews and turned to socialize.
 During this period she began to see more of Stephen Townsend, whom she had met during the Jubilee year.

 In December 1890, Burnett's elder son Lionel died from consumption in Paris, which greatly affected her life and her writing.
-Before his death, she sought a cure from physicians and took him to Germany to visit spas.
-After his death, before she sank into a deep depression, she wrote in a letter to a friend that her writing was insignificant in comparison to having been the mother of two boys, one of whom died.
-At this time she turned away from her traditional faith in the Church of England and embraced Spiritualism and Christian Science.
+Burnett had sought a cure for her son from physicians, also taking him to Germany to visit spas.
+Following his death, before she sank into a deep depression, she wrote in a letter to a friend that her writing was insignificant in comparison to having been the mother of two boys, one of whom died.
+At this time she turned away from her traditional faith in the Church of England and embraced a mix of Spiritualism, New Thought, Christian Science, and others without actually joining any particular church.
 She returned to London, where she sought the distraction of charity work and formed the Drury Lane Boys' Club, hosting an opening in February 1892.
-Also during this period, she wrote a play with a starring role for Stephen Townsend in an attempt to begin his acting career.
+Also during this period, she wrote a play with a starring role for Stephen Townsend in an attempt to establish his acting career.
 After a two-year absence from her Washington, D.C. home, her husband, and her younger son, Burnett returned there in March 1892, where she continued charity work and began writing again.
 In 1893, Burnett published an autobiography, devoted to her elder son, titled The One I Knew Best of All.
 Also in that year, she had a set of her books displayed at the Chicago World Fair.